 Rates are an indirect tax levied on properties in Hong Kong.
 Rates are charged at 5% of the rateable value, which is the estimated annual rental value of a property at the designated valuation reference date of 1 October.

-Privately owned land in Hong Kong is normally held by way of a government lease under which rent is payable to the Hong Kong SAR Government in return for the right to hold and occupy the land for the term (i.e. duration) specified in the lease document.
+Privately owned land in Hong Kong is normally held by way of a government lease under which rent is payable to the Hong Kong Special Administrative Region (SAR) Government in return for the right to hold and occupy the land for the term (i.e. the duration) specified in the lease document.
 Currently, government rent is calculated at 3% of the rateable value of the property and is adjusted in step with any subsequent changes in the rateable value.